 Overall conditions in the tropical Pacific are mostly above average, although not strongly enough to qualify as El Niño conditions.
-Based on the latest observations and forecasts, while chances of El Niño are slightly above their average, it is most likely that near-neutral conditions will continue through the remainder of 2003 and into the first half of 2004.
+Based on the latest observations and forecasts, while chances of El Niño are slightly above their average, it is most likely that near-neutral conditions will continue through the first half of 2004.